 Connecting two solar panels to one battery with one charge controller is easy.
 This article will explain how you do it, including schematics.

-Wire thickness depends on the current that your charge controller is going to send to the batteries.
+Wire thickness depends on your charge controller’s current to the batteries.
 For example, the Renogy Rover 20A delivers 20 amps to the battery.
-You need wires that are able to carry 20Amps or more and use a 20Amp fuse on the wire.
+You need wires that can carry at least 20Amps or more and use a 30A fuse on the wire.
 Only fuse the positive wire.
-If you are using a flexible copper wire, you need this AWG12 wire with this fuse.
-Place the fuse as close to the battery terminals as possible.
+If you use a flexible copper wire, you need this AWG12 wire with this fuse.
+Read my article about selecting the right fuse and wire size.

 The wire from the solar panel will be too short to run to your charge controller.
 Use this wire to extend it so it can reach your charge controller.